FEMA Fire Management Assistance Declaration – Oklahoma North Road Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Iowa to supplement state, tribal, and local recovery efforts in areas affected by severe storms and tornadoes from April 26-27, 2024.
+FEMA has issued a Major Disaster Declaration for areas of the U.S. Virgin Islands to supplement state, tribal, and local recovery efforts in areas affected by Tropical Storm Ernesto from August 13-16, 2024.
 The following counties have been approved for assistance:

 List of Affected Zip Codes